MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/net-projection-from-cppwinrt-component.md

 5. Save the **SimpleMathProjection.csproj** file.

-The solution will now build.

 ## Create a NuGet package with the projection

 To distribute the projection assembly for .NET 5+ application developers, you can automatically create a NuGet package when building the solution by adding some additional project properties.
 For .NET 5+ targets, the NuGet package needs to include the projection assembly and the implementation assembly from the component.

-1. Add a NuGet spec (.nuspec) file to the **SimpleMathProjection** project.
+1. Use the steps below to add a NuGet spec (.nuspec) file to the **SimpleMathProjection** project.

     1. In **Solution Explorer**, right-click the **SimpleMathProjection** node, choose **Add** > **New Folder**, and name the folder **nuget**.
     2. Right-click the **nuget** folder, choose **Add** > **New Item**, choose the **XML file**, and name it **SimpleMathProjection.nuspec**.

-2. Add the following property group to **SimpleMathProjection.csproj** to automatically generate the package.
+2. In **Solution Explorer**, double-click the **SimpleMathProjection** node to open the project file in the editor.
+Add the following property group to the now-open **SimpleMathProjection.csproj** (immediately after the two existing `PropertyGroup` elements) to automatically generate the package.
 These properties specify the `NuspecFile` and the directory to generate the NuGet package.

     ```xml
     <PropertyGroup>